ramazankali/RhythmOfText.TestNG/Readme.txt

 *- Tests are in Tests package
 *- It is assumed that this class will be a Consol type class for static methods like Text manipulation.
 Other inner classes maybe added like Integer, Double manipulation etc..
-*- It is assumed special characters will not be accepted in words *- It is assumed '.' and ',' can be used in sentences and are used as word seperators as well.
+*- It is assumed special characters will not be accepted in words *- It is assumed [!?'’.",] can be used in sentences and are used as word seperators as well.
 *- It is assumed it might contain more than 1 sentence.
 Instead of getting 1st sentence ending with first '.' dot, it collects all the words in entire text.
 *- Test covers zero lenght text comparison
 *- Empty excel data cell will transfer to Java a "" string instead of throwing nullpointer exception to catch the empty sentences.